Effective February 2021

 Our stores and facilities may be monitored by CCTV cameras.

-Our facilities may be monitored by CCTV cameras for public safety, crime prevention and quality control.
+Our facilities may be monitored by CCTV cameras for public safety and crime prevention.
+The footage is stored in a secure location and every precaution is taken to keep it secure.

 We don’t collect the information of persons under 18.

-We do not collect the information of persons under 18 without the consent of their parents or guardians.
-If you are under the age of 18 you must not provide personal information to us without the consent of your parent or guardian.
+We do not collect the information of persons under 18 without the consent of their parents or guardians unless otherwise stated in our product Terms and Conditions.
+If you are under the age of 18 you must not provide personal information to us without the consent of your parent or guardian and we reserve the right to ask for proof of guardian or parent’s consent.

 “Our primary goal for collecting information about you is to improve our products and services to you.
 This includes processing payment information, orders, deliveries, medical records for medicine dispensing or whenever we are obliged to do so under law.”